OpenSourceLAN/steam-discover/README.md

 The other services have APIs, and maybe there is a way to identify users on your LAN - I don't know, I haven't looked :)

+**We run VLANs at our LAN.
+Will this still work?**

+Yes.
+You have two options.

+1. Set up your router to rebroadcast UDP port 27036 packets with a source IP coming from your host running this
+2. Trunk all of your VLANs to the host running this, and set up an interface for each one.
+This tool will broadcast out on every IPv4 interface on the system. (configuration for that coming soon)

 **Do you have any screenshots?**

 Not yet.
 It's just a pie chart and a text console.
 Very exciting stuff.